!- Google Analytics ->

 Expect a new trend of hydroponic production with labeling as “regionally grown produce.”
 Fresh herbs and salad kits from Living Greens Farms are dual labeled “indoor grown” and “Midwest local produce.”
 Pictsweet Farms has added “100% grown on American soil,” which 87% of consumers say they prefer.
 Hartman reports that half of consumers are aware of/interested in regenerative agriculture.

 Upcycled ingredients are also grabbing attention among consumers concerned about food waste.
-Renewal Mills uses organic okara, oat milk, and sunflower cake flours in its upcycled baking and cookie mixes.
+Renewal Mill uses organic okara, oat milk, and sunflower cake flours in its upcycled baking and cookie mixes.

 Nearly a third (30%) of U.S. consumers believe that the pace of climate change will increase in 2021, according to Ipsos.
 While one-quarter of consumers think that animal agriculture has some impact on the environment, only 10% believe it has “a lot of negative impact,” according to FMI.
 Humane treatment of animals and regenerative agriculture resonate with consumers, but they are not strong purchase motivators unless a product satisfies other top consumer priorities (e.g., taste).